Lippur/StrictId/README.md

 ## Why

-- Using Guid or Ulid as the type for IDs can easily lead to mixing up method arguments and assignments
+- Using primitives such as Guid or Ulid as the type for IDs can easily lead to mixing up method arguments and assignments
+- Using value objects makes your code easier to read and more DDD-friendly (see [primitive obsession](https://refactoring.guru/smells/primitive-obsession))
-- Other similar packages are cumbersome, non-compatible, and frankly annoying
+- Other similar packages are cumbersome, non-compatible, and full of magic™, while StrictId's Id is just a simple generic type, no source generation or other hocus-pocus needed
-- Ulid as the underlying type provides neat benefits over simple Guids, as they are ordered, making databases less fragmented, and look nicer as strings
+- Ulid as the underlying type provides [neat benefits](https://github.com/ulid/spec) over simple Guids, as they are ordered, making databases less fragmented, and look nicer as strings

 ## Acknowledgements

 - [Ulid](https://github.com/Cysharp/Ulid) - Library for ULID in C#, used for much of the underlying functionality
-- [StronglyTypedId](https://github.com/andrewlock/StronglyTypedId) - For doing this first, but in a much more convoluted, non-ergonomic, less compatible way
+- [StronglyTypedId](https://github.com/andrewlock/StronglyTypedId) - For doing this first, but in a much more convoluted, non-ergonomic way

 ## License